 The final determination for providing appropriate and reasonable accommodations rests with Southwestern.
 Reports should be typed, dated and signed, and appear on professional letterhead.
 The examiner's name and professional credentials, including license/certification information and jurisdictional information, should be clearly stated.
 Parents or other relatives are never appropriate evaluators, even if they are otherwise qualified.
 Southwestern reserves the right to submit disability documentation to an appropriate health care or other professional qualified to assist Southwestern in its review of both the initial documentation and any supplemental assessment(s) of the disability.
-If an additional assessment for purposes of obtaining a second professional opinion is required, Southwestern shall bear costs not covered by any third party payor.
+If an additional assessment for purposes of obtaining a second professional opinion is required, Southwestern will bear costs not covered by any third party payor.

 Please note below the specific documentation requirements for specific types of disabilities.
-Students may wish to provide these requirements to the professional performing their evaluation to insure documentation is appropriate and adequate.
+Students may wish to provide these requirements to the professional performing their evaluation to ensure documentation is appropriate and adequate.

-A. Learning and Attentional Disabilities
+1. Learning and Attentional Disabilities

 Students must provide documentation that supports a history of a learning disability, Attention Deficit Disorder or Attention Deficit/Hyperactivity Disorder (AD/HD); evidence of current impairment; relevant testing that identifies how the disability currently impacts the student's academic abilities; identification of DSM-IV-TR or most current criteria; and a specific diagnosis in an interpretative summary based on a comprehensive adult-normed assessment process.
-Evaluations must evidence the student's current condition, and should be no more than two (2) years old.
+Evaluations must evidence the student's current condition and should be no more than two (2) years old.
+Where supporting documentation substantiates the need for the requested accommodation, the Accessibility/504 Coordinator can evaluate whether some or all testing will be waived.